Oliver Benítez

-Oliver Benítez Paz (born 7 June 1991) is an Argentine professional footballer who plays as a centre-back.
+Oliver Paz Benítez (born 7 June 1991) is an Argentine professional footballer who plays as a centre-back.

 Career

 Born in Puerto Iguazú, Misiones, Benítez finished his formation with Gimnasia La Plata.
 On 6 November 2010 he made his first-team – and Primera División – debut, coming on as a late substitute for Milton Casco in a 1–0 home win against Quilmes.

 Benítez remained as a backup during the following years, also suffering relegation in 2012.
 He scored his first senior goal on 28 May 2013, netting the last in a 2–0 away win against Instituto in the Primera B Nacional.

 After being immediately promoted back to the top tier, Benítez was more utilized in the main squad, but as a left back.
 He scored his first goal in the category on 16 August 2015, netting his team's second in a 4–2 home success over Argentinos Juniors.